Magento's deployment configuration

 Purpose of the deployment configuration

-Magento’s deployment configuration consists of the module and environmental configuration for your installation.
+Magento’s deployment configuration consists of the shared and system-specific configuration for your installation.
 Magento’s deployment configuration is divided between:

-<Magento base dir>/app/etc/config.php, which contains the list of installed modules, themes, and language packages
+config.phpcontains the list of installed modules, themes, and language packages; and shared configuration settings

-<Magento base dir>/app/etc/env.php, which contains environment settings, such as:
+<Magento base dir>/app/etc/env.php, which contains system-specific settings, such as:

 - Database credentials and connection settings